StanislavBerezin/C-operating-programming/README.md

 Medium term scheduler - Mix between the two

 Context switch
-When CPU switches between processes it records the states and saves the one one Time dependant on hardware.
+When CPU switches between processes it records the states and saves the one Time dependant on hardware.
 Context switch is overhead so doesnt do anything much, its just something we need to do.

 Process creation